-We all look forward to supporting this exciting and unprecedented scientific mission to uncover more information about the origins of our Universe.
+We all look forward to supporting this exciting and unprecedented scientific mission to uncover more information about the origins of our Universe

-Comet Interceptor is the first of the European Space Agency's new class of "fast" missions.
-Each mission must weigh less than 1,000kg and be ready for launch around 8 years after selection, so they can hitchhike into space on an already scheduled launch.
+The comet interceptor is the first of the European Space Agency's new class of what it calls "fast" missions.
+Each mission must weigh less than 1,000kg and launch within eight years of selection, so they can hitchhike into space on an already scheduled launch.

-Comet Interceptor will launch in 2029 alongside the Ariel space telescope - another UK-backed ESA mission to study the atmospheres of exoplanets orbiting other distant stars.
+Comet Interceptor will launch in 2028 alongside the Ariel space telescope - the UK-backed ESA mission to study the atmospheres of exoplanets orbiting other distant stars.

-In 1986, a UK-led mission to Halley's Comet became the first to observe a cometary nucleus.
+In 1986, the UK-led mission to Halley's Comet became the first to observe a cometary nucleus.

-Press release distributed by Media Pigeon on behalf of GOV.UK, on Dec 16, 2020.
+Press release distributed by Media Pigeon on behalf of GOV.UK, on Dec 14, 2020.
 For more information subscribe and follow us.